stas00/the-art-of-debugging/methodology.md

 git bisect start
 ```

-3. Establish the last good and the first bad commits
+3. Discover the last known good and the first known bad commits

 `git bisect` needs just 2 data points to do its work.
-It needs to know one commit that is known to work (`good`) and one that is know to break (`bad`).
-So if you look at the sequence of commits on a given branch it'd have 2 know points and many commits around these that are of an unknown quality:
+It needs to know one earlier commit that is known to work (`good`) and one later commit that is know to break (`bad`).
+So if you look at the sequence of commits on a given branch it'd have 2 known points and many commits around these that are of an unknown quality:

 ```
-...... good ..... .... .... .... ..... bad ....
+...... orig_good ..... .... .... .... ..... orig_bad ....
 ------------->---------------->----------------> time
 ```

-So for example if you know that `transformers==4.33.0` was good and `transformers@main` (`HEAD`) is bad, find which commit is corresponding to the tag `4.33.0` by visiting [the releases page](https://github.com/huggingface/transformers/releases) and searching for `4.33.0` we find that it was commit `[5a4f340d](https://github.com/huggingface/transformers/commit/5a4f340df74b42b594aedf60199eea95cdb9bed0)`. (typically 8 first places is enough to have a unique identifier)
+So for example if you know that `transformers==4.33.0` was good and `transformers@main` (`HEAD`) is bad, find which commit is corresponding to the tag `4.33.0` by visiting [the releases page](https://github.com/huggingface/transformers/releases) and searching for `4.33.0`.
+We find that it was commit with SHA `[5a4f340d](https://github.com/huggingface/transformers/commit/5a4f340df74b42b594aedf60199eea95cdb9bed0)`.

+footnote: typically the first 8 hex characters are enough to have a unique identifier for a given repo, but you can use the full 40 character string.

 So now we specify which is the first known good commit: